 Fellowship comes from the Lord, not from people, but it does spill out to people and include them.
 In a healthy situation you are not on the “receiving end” but the “giving end”.
 You come to Him and drink, and out from your innermost being flows rivers of living water.
 It flows out from you, not into you.
 This living water is already in you when you come to Him and drink.
 You are coming to a fountain that is already there (John 4:14)..
 You have access to Him Then when you are with people or when you are alone you do not need other people as your source of supply.

-The good news is that when you find the right environment, if you have been Gospel focused and the Lord does bring you into fellowship with others, all this is there.
+The good news is that when you find the right environment (a Gospel focused environment) the Lord does bring you into fellowship with others.
+In that fellowship, you will find that this atmosphere that Paul is describing is there.
 This is not for you to measure yourself or try to figure out whether you are walking in love or humility.
 He is talking about a corporate atmosphere.
 As the saying goes, “It takes two to tango!”
 It takes the whole Church, or the fellowship, to produce this kind of atmosphere, and it is based on Christ.
-It is not based on you and what you can produce by trying to humble yourself.
+It is not based on you and what you can produce by trying to “be humble.”

 This is talking about people who are satisfied with Christ.
 They are not trying to get satisfaction from others.
-They are satisfied with Christ.
 They know how to come to Him, and they realize that men are all going to let them down.
-They learn not to expect anything from others but the testimony.
+They learn not to expect anything from others but the testimony of Christ.
 They do not look to men to meet their needs.
 It is not because they think they are worthless, but they have learned that Christ is everything.
 They have the supply of the Spirit of Jesus Christ right now.
 Even your fellowship can work out to salvation through the supply of the Spirit of Jesus Christ.
 This is a kind of corporate salvation where Christ is magnified.

 I have found for the first time in my Christian life a number of people who are like-minded in the Gospel.
 We are striving together in the faith and facing adversaries.
 We are resisting steadfastly and not giving in.
 We are not taking off our armor and we are not making peace with them.
 Yet we also have a fellowship that is very sweet, and these virtues are just present.
 I see myself in this fellowship very differently than I have seen myself among Christians in the past.
 It is not because something was necessarily wrong with me, but because the environment was not the right environment for this kind of fellowship.
 There was no consolation of Christ, there was no contending for the Gospel, it was not even allowed!
 There was no comfort in love.
 There were people pretending to be loving.
 That is not the same thing.
 They were not drinking from Christ as the source.
 They were seeking to satisfy their flesh with each other.
 The Pastor was feeding himself.
 The worship teams were feeding themselves.
 Everyone else was starving.
 Nobody was being fed with Christ.
 Nobody was feeding anyone with Christ.
 Again, the environment is really the key.
 It is an environment generated from contending for the Gospel and partaking together of grace and being filled with the Spirit of Jesus Christ through the rich supply.

-Even in the “Right” environment, Paul still admonishes to “let nothing be done in strife and vainglory.”
-It is much easier to put aside when the basics are there.
-When the fellowship is there as the base, it is easy to recognize strife, and vainglory.
+Even in the “right” environment, Paul still admonishes to “let nothing be done in strife and vainglory.”
+Strife and vainglory are much easier to put aside when the basics are there.
+When the fellowship is there as the base, it is easy to recognize strife and vainglory.
 It is easier to set things aside because you are strengthened within.
 However, the possibility is still there, because the flesh is still there.
 You still need the admonition, “every man not looking to his own things but the things of others.”